-- Suppose we do not charge the space used only for input and output. - Let k > 2 be an integer. - A k-string Turing machine with input and output is a k-string TM that satisfies the following conditions. - The input string is read-only.a - The cursor on the last string never moves to the left. \ The output string is essentially write-only. - The cursor of the input string does not wander off into the $\lfloor \mid s$ .
+- Suppose we do not charge the space used only for input and output. - Let k > 2 be an integer. - A k-string Turing machine with input and output is a k-string TM that satisfies the following conditions. - The input string is read-only.a - The cursor on the last string never moves to the left. - \ The output string is essentially write-only. - The cursor of the input string does not go beyond the first $\sqcup$ .